Teachings and Intentions

 Perhaps while the candles are burning, we take the opportunity to just be.
 Just be in the moment, in the present.
 Hannukah is a holiday but it's not like Shabbat or other chagim (festivals) where we miss school or work.
 In this way, Hannukah integrates the sacred and the every day.
 Perhaps Hannukah can be an opportunity to remind ourselves the power of integrating small rituals into our daily lives, to bring more holiness into our routines.

 According to the laws of Hannukah, women are to refrain from work while the Hannukah candles are burning.
 Reasons for this are two fold: firstly the candles are intended simply to celebrate and publicize the miracle of Hannukah and must burn for a minimum of 30 minutes and are not to be used in a utilitarian way to provide light for work.
-Secondly, this was seen as a reward for women to be exempt from work while the candles are lit, in honor of the heroine Judith, whose book along with the book of Maccabees is not in the Hebrew bible but is part of the Jewish apocryphal literature), but is a female heroine associated with Hannukah.
+Secondly, this was seen as a reward for women to be exempt from work while the candles are lit, in honor of the heroine Judith, whose book, along with the book of Maccabees, is not in the Hebrew bible but is part of the Jewish apocryphal literature, but is a female heroine associated with Hannukah.

-So here's my challenge for us:
+Here is my challenge for us:

-Perhaps we dedicate Hannukah, or the light of the candles, or the 30 minutes when the candles are burning to ourselves.
+Dedicate Hannukah, or the light of the candles, or the 30 minutes when the candles are burning to ourselves.

 How might dedicate your time?
 Here are 8 suggestions: